Conference Sponsorship Policy

 c.
 Furnished apartments: call University Housing office at 269-471-6979, firstname.lastname@example.org

 a.
 University Food Service is buffet-style, all-you-care-to-eat: Breakfast: $6.63; Lunch: $8.22; Dinner/Supper: $8.22 (including tax).
 A snack shop is also available adjacent to the student lounge in the Campus Center building.
+(Note: prices subject to change and may not be current as stated here)

 b.
 Contact Food Service to set up a "draw-down" account from which to charge your meals.